gourabsen21s/NeuroCode-AI/memory-bank/activeContext.md

 - Balancing feature richness with performance considerations
 - Handling secure authentication for collaborative sessions
 - Creating clear and comprehensive documentation that addresses all user needs
+- Preventing and handling UI rendering errors efficiently

 ## Notes from Recent Discussions
-Comprehensive documentation has been added to improve user experience.
+Comprehensive documentation has been added to improve user experience, with initial rendering issues now resolved.
 The documentation page includes detailed guides on all platform features organized into sections with smooth scrolling navigation.
+Added error boundaries and better error handling to prevent UI failures.
 The memory bank structure provides an effective way to maintain context between development sessions.
 The project continues to focus on enhancing collaborative features while ensuring a smooth user experience.